open-magazine/.github/profile/README.md

 An open-source magazine for web developers, covering the latest trends, tools, and techniques.
 Stay current, sharpen your skills, and learn best practices—all from a community-driven, freely accessible resource.
-Read it online or have it shipped to your door at production cost—no markup, just great content.
+Read it online or have it shipped to your door at production cost—no markup, no ads, just great content.

 <!--